Ishaannn31/Ishaannn31/README.md

 ### 👋 Hi!
 I’m Ishan (@Ishaannn31)

-Computer scientist at heart, studying Bsc.
-Data Science and AI at Saarland University.
+Computer scientist at heart, studying **BSc.
+Data Science and AI** at Saarland University.

 I am passionate about building **intelligent systems that perceive the world, learn from data, and make autonomous decisions to simplify and enhance human life**.
-I enjoy building software, but my primary interest lies in systems that replicate, extend, or augment human intelligence through perception, learning, and decision-making.
+I like making software, but I am most interested in systems that **replicate, augment, or optimize human intelligence**, whether in physical robots, virtual agents, or software itself.

 Focus areas include **Reinforcement Learning, Computer Vision, AI-driven Automation**, and **Intelligent Agent Simulation**.